rudderlabs/rudder-sdk-js/README.md

             url: ""
           },
           anonymousId: "12345"
-        } // options parameter is a dictionary that is optional but provides information like, context, integrations, anonymousId etc. You can provide user traits in the context and it will set the traits value.
+        },
+		() => {console.log("in identify call");}
     );
+	/*
+	In the below call, these are the following parameters:
+		1. a string - category of the page
+		1. a string - name of the page
+		2. a dictionary, to provide properties of the page.
+The mentioned parameters are auto captured.
+		3. a dictionary that is optional but provides information like, context, integrations, anonymousId etc. You can provide user traits in the context as well and it will set the traits value.
+			3.1. anonymousId is a UUID that is generated to identify the user, if it is provided, it will override the generated one.
+			3.2.
+Context is a dictionary of extra information that provides useful context about a datapoint, for example the user’s ip address.
+		4. you can provide callback that will be executed after the successful execution of page call.
+	*/
 	analytics.page(
-		"ApplicationLoaded",
+		"Cart",
+		"Cart Viewed",
 		{
 			path:  "",
 			referrer:  "",
 			search:  "",
 			title:  "",
 			url:  ""
-		}, // parameter to provide properties of the page.
-The mentioned parameters will be auto captured in our future release.
+		},
 		{
 			context: {
 				ip:  "0.0.0.0"
-			}, // Context is a dictionary of extra information that provides useful context about a datapoint, for example the user’s ip address.
-			anonymousId:  "00000000000000000000000000" // anonymousId is a UUID that is generated to identify the user, if it is provided, it will override the generated one.
 			},
+			anonymousId:  "00000000000000000000000000"
+		},
-		() => {console.log("in page call");} // you can provide callback that will be executed after the successful execution of page call.
+		() => {console.log("in page call");}
 	);

+	/*
+	In the below call, these are the following parameters:
+		1. a string - event name
+		2. a dictionary, properties of the event that you want to track, like, revenue, currency, value etc.
+		3. a dictionary that is optional but provides information like, context, integrations, anonymousId etc. You can provide user traits in the context as well and it will set the traits value.
+			3.1. anonymousId is a UUID that is generated to identify the user, if it is provided, it will override the generated one.
+			3.2.
+Context is a dictionary of extra information that provides useful context about a datapoint, for example the user’s ip address.
+		4. you can provide callback that will be executed after the successful execution of track call.
+	*/
 	analytics.track(
-		"test track event GA3", // event name
+		"test track event GA3",
 		{
-			type:  'event',
-			user_actual_role:  'system_admin, system_user' ,
+			revenue:  30,
+			currency:  'USD' ,
 			user_actual_id:  12345
-		}, // properties of the event that you want to track, like, revenue, currency, value etc.
+		},
 		{
 			context: {
 				ip:  "0.0.0.0"
 			},
 			anonymousId:  "00000000000000000000000000"
-		}
+		},
+		() => {console.log("in track call");}
 	);
 </script>
 ```